 Listen, I’m all for having fun and enjoying some amazing sex.
 So if you’ve got long-term love on your mind, check out the answers to these top 4 questions I get asked about WHEN?…

-1. Just how long should I wait to have sex with him?
+Q: Just how long should I wait to have sex with him?
 Is there a magic number of dates?

 A: To sleep with him or not to sleep with him isn’t really the question…date 3 or date 6 is beside the point.
 If your end goal is a relationship, give it time.

 My best advice: discover, don’t decide.

 Studies show that the oxytocin that women release after having sex gets most of us emotionally attached (which is part of the magic of femininity!)
 That alone can muddle up this discovery phase by getting you attached too soon and relying too heavily on the sexual attraction.

 I’d rather you wait and get hooked after you decide a man is good, kind and interested in the same kind of relationship as you.
 Look for signs that he’s trying to make you happy.

-If he’s relationship minded and willing to commit, he won’t mind waiting.
+If he’s relationship-minded and willing to commit, he won’t mind waiting.
 The wait IS about making sure he’s willing to invest in getting to really know you.

-That all depends on what you’re looking for, sister.
+It all depends on what you’re looking for, sister.
 Believe me, I get it.
 When it’s hot it’s hot, and test-driving your compatibility in bed can seem like an ok idea in the moment.
 (When it’s really just an excuse to give yourself permission to go for it.)